a-amansharma/esp32-six-wheel-drive/README.md

-# 🚗 ESP32-6WD (6-Wheel Drive Rover)
+# 🚗 ESP32-6WD (6-Wheel Drive Car)

 My first ESP32 robotics project.

-ESP32-6WD is a six-wheel-drive robotic rover built using an ESP32 development board.
+ESP32-6WD is a six-wheel-drive robotic Car built using an ESP32 development board.
 This project was created to learn robotics, motor control, wireless communication, embedded systems, AI, and autonomous navigation.

-The objective is to continuously upgrade the same rover through multiple control technologies, starting from simple button control and progressing toward AI-powered vision and autonomous operation.
+The objective is to continuously upgrade the same Car through multiple control technologies, starting from simple button control and progressing toward AI-powered vision and autonomous operation.

 ---